SaiRamanan1810-AAI/AAI-521-Group2_Project/README.md

 # Plant Pest Classification (CNN + Transfer Learning)

 Project scaffold for an image-based plant pest and disease classification system using PyTorch and Conda.
-This repository contains preprocessing, baseline CNN, transfer-learning scripts, visualization helpers, and documentation for a 3-person team working with branch/PR workflow.
+This repository contains preprocessing, baseline CNN, transfer-learning scripts, visualization helpers, and documentation for team working with branch/PR workflow.

 Quick start